thachlp/thachlp.github.io/about-me.md

 ---
 ## About me
 I am a Software Engineer with a passion for all aspects of software development.
-This place will serve as a notebook, I will post my random thoughts, and working experiences here.
+This place will serve as a notebook, I will post my random thoughts, learning, and working experiences here.

 I hope you find these posts informative and inspiring.